wtsi-hgi/fs-reporting/README.md

 that already exist.
 Note that this script relies on heuristics and its outputs may need manual curation.

+**WARNING** The below script does not currently work at scale.
+For now, you are best advised to run the aforementioned pipeline steps manually.

 To generate the aggregated data (i.e., running the complete pipeline outlined above) and compile the final report, a convenience script is available that will submit the jobs to an LSF cluster: